Recompiling with ServBay

 export CPPFLAGS="-I${SERVBAY_COMMON_PATH}/openssl/${OPENSSL_SELECTED_VERSION}/include ${CPPFLAGS}"

-# Add OpenSSL pkgconfig path
+# OpenSSL pkgconfig

 export PKG_CONFIG_PATH="${PKG_CONFIG_PATH}:${SERVBAY_COMMON_PATH}/openssl/${OPENSSL_SELECTED_VERSION}/lib/pkgconfig"